Handbook of Religion and Health

 Handbook of Religion and Health is a scholarly book about the relation of spirituality and religion with physical and mental health.
-Written by Harold G. Koenig, Michael E. McCullough, and David B. Larson, the book was published in the United States in 2001.
+Written by Harold G. Koenig, Michael E. McCullough, and David B. Larson, the first edition was published in the United States in 2001.
+Subsequent editions in 2012 and 2023 provide entirely new content as each edition reviews researched published since the previous edition.
 The book has been discussed in magazines and reviewed in professional journals.

-A second revised edition of the Handbook was published in 2012.

 Topics covered

 The first edition of the Handbook of Religion and Health (published in 2001) is divided into 8 major parts that contain a total of 34 chapters.
 The book also contains an 11-page introduction, a 2-page conclusion, 95 pages of references, and a 24-page index.
 One reviewer described the book as "surprisingly readable" (p.
 791).

 The parts and chapters are shown in the adjacent table.
 Most chapters focus on reviewing and discussing the relation between religion and particular health outcomes, such as cardiovascular disease or depression.
 In two chapters, the authors present more encompassing theoretical models that they suggest may explain the generally favorable associations observed between religion and health: